-- McGann argues that Death is in fact not a gentleman caller but rather an undertaker. - He views the "He" in the poem not as a personification of death but rather as an embodied metaphor for the funeral procession. - The opening quatrain only serves as an introduction for the metaphor-mask which the Undertaker wears to take the female voice to her rest.
-The Horses' Heads which emerge in quatrain 6 are actual horses leading the hearse-carriage for her physical body toward "Eternity" or in this case, the grave.
-The spiritual voice has yet moved beyond the realms of the Material world into the Divine.
+- He views the "He" in the poem not as a personification of death but rather as an embodied metaphor for the funeral procession itself. - The opening quatrain only serves as an introduction for the metaphor-mask which the Undertaker wears to take the female voice to her rest.
+"The Horses' Heads" which emerge in quatrain 6 are actual horses leading the hearse-carriage for her physical body toward "Eternity" or in this case, the grave.
+The spiritual voice has not yet moved beyond the realms of the Material world into the Divine.